SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

     }
 }
 ```
-Here, we have a constructor with one parameter - `brand`.
+In the example above, we have a constructor with one parameter - `brand`.

 In the body of the constructor, we set the value of the field **brand** to the given parameter and initialize the **parts** field.